Ali-Kabbadj/unified-social-aggregator/README.md

----
 # Unified Social Aggregator Project

-A multi-platform application that consolidates content from YouTube, Reddit, Facebook, TikTok, and other social media and news media, and other media services into one unified experience.
+The goal of this project is to create a multi-platform application that consolidates content from YouTube, Reddit, Facebook, TikTok, and other social media and news media, and other media services into one unified experience.
 Users will manage multiple social accounts and enjoy an integrated feed that’s customizable, interactive, and adaptive to their preferences.
----

 ## Table of Contents